 How managed detection and response services provide affordable cyber protection against today’s threats–and tomorrow’s

-However, SIEM solutions are capital intensive, complex and cumbersome.
+However, SIEM solutions are capital intensive, complex, and cumbersome.
 That’s why many firms now gravitate towards managed security service providers (MSSPs), who offer quick deployment and affordability through subscription models.

-While MSSPs provide remote device management–configuring firewalls, intrusion detection and prevention systems, etc.–they come up short in areas of continuous threat detection and response, leaving organizations at risk.
+While MSSPs provide remote device management: configuring firewalls, intrusion detection and prevention systems, etc., they come up short in areas of continuous threat detection and response— leaving organizations at risk.

 MDR providers transcend the traditional MSSP cybersecurity model by providing a greater focus on the threat detection and response capabilities that leading firms require to effectively secure their businesses from cyberattacks.

 SIEM: Powerful Technology That’s Hard to Manage

 SIEM is a software solution that collects log records of every endpoint and network activity, correlates these logs to identify indicators of compromise, and alerts security analysts when attacks are detected.

 - SLAs depend on in-house capacity to deliver

 - Takes up to six months to deploy and see value